LauLauThom/knimeTGMM_reloaded/README.md

 ### __Tracking of cells__
 This is calling `TGMM.exe <TGMMconfig.txt> <firstTime> <lastTime>`.
 It performs the following steps:
-- from the `.bin` files containing the hierarchical segmentation, derive a segmentation corresponding to the selected Tau
+- from the `.bin` files containing the hierarchical segmentation, derive a segmentation corresponding to the selected Tau (what is done in the optional step above)
 - remove supervoxels below `minNucleiSize`
 - apply Otsu thresholding followed by filtering with `maxNucleiSize`
 - Fit gaussians on the supervoxels/nuclei (the Gaussian Mixture Model)